ubccpsc/classy/docs/instructor/features.md

 ## Portal

-Portal is a front-end application that consists of a RESTful API server and the light-weight Onsen UI framework.
-The application allows an instructor to manage Github repositories, teams, and assignments.
-Additional AutoTest configurations also exist.
+Portal is a front-end application that consists of a RESTful API server and Onsen UI framework.
+Portal allows an instructor to manage Github repositories, teams, and assignments from a UI while integrated Docker containers automatically mark student assignments in the background.

 - Dashboard to view grading results and logs
 - Configure Docker containers to automatically mark course assignments on a per assignment basis.
+- Design and integrate your own Docker container to mark student assignments.
   - 1-to-1 or 1-to-many Docker container to assignment grading capabilities.
 - Manage when assignments are automatically graded with open and close dates.
+- Create Github Teams for assignments and assign the team to share a repo
+- Assign students to their respective repos to work on their assignment.
-- Dashboard to
+- View and export grade results to CSV format.
+- Import latest Classlist information by clicking on a button.